flyteorg/flyte/docs/concepts/admin.rst

   - node_id
   - execution.{any execution field above} (for example: execution.domain)
   - phase (you must use the upper-cased string name, for example: ``QUEUED``)
-     - Phases are defined in :std:ref:`nodeexecution.phase <protos/docs/core/core:nodeexecution.phase>`.
+     - Phases are defined in :std:ref:`nodeexecution.phase <ref_flyteidl.core.NodeExecution.Phase>`.
   - started_at
   - node_execution_created_at
   - node_execution_updated_at